ilyagr/jj/docs/FAQ.md

 Since commit `b800` is hidden, it is considered obsolete and `jj log` (without arguments) will not show it, nor can it be accessed by its change id.
-However, most `jj` operations work normally on such commits if you refer to them by their commit id.
+However, most `jj` operations will work on it if you refer to it by its commit id.

-To find out which of these versions is the last time before we started working on feature B (the point where we should have created a new change, but failed to do so), we can look at the actual changes between the `evolog` commits by running `jj evolog -p`:
+To find out which of these versions is the last time before we started working on feature B (the point where we should have created a new revision, but failed to do so), we can look at the actual changes between the `evolog` commits by running `jj evolog -p`: